 The Inclusive Schools Network works to increase attention to this important civil and ethical right to be included fully and meaningfully in the classroom, in the school, and in shared events and sports.
 With our current attention on academic inclusion through access to the general education curriculum, quality instruction, core curriculum standards we must make certain that we view ‘inclusion’ in it’s broader sense as well.
 The wish and the right to belong is one that moves all of us on a personal level.
 Until we establish social inclusion as a characteristic of every school’s culture and practice our work is not done!

-The Sparkle Effect is working toward more inclusive schools nationwide by empowering students to create cheer and dance teams that include students with and without disabilities.
-Students with and without disabilities gain acceptance and confidence, become passionate leaders, and help schools and broader communities understand and embrace inclusion.
-The Sparkle Effect provides four primary services… Read More
+The Mission of The Sparkle Effect The Sparkle Effect is working toward more inclusive schools nationwide by empowering students to create cheer and dance teams that include students with and without disabilities.
+The Result Students with and without disabilities gain acceptance and confidence, become passionate leaders, and help schools and broader communities understand and embrace… Read More

 Inclusive schools should be places where children not only achieve…but enjoy.
 The playground or inside play areas are oftentimes the center of a young child's social world.
 It is the place where friendships start, social networks form, and the rigors of the classroom seem far away.
 Children with disabilities and those from culturally and linguistically… Read More